michaelh23/bms_processingclass/content/activities/index.md

 ## Activity 5

-Fix the errors in the following code statements:
+Use your Notebook.

+Rewrite the lines of code to make them correct:

 	// 1.